ESO-Rennes/Network_Routing_Mapping/README.md

 * Providing a sensibility test of the location of the start and end point in each ZAT.
 * Discussing the impact of the main mode assignation.
 * Computing distance for each trip on the database, for all possible modes.
-* Producing basic statistics about distance in Lima.
+* Producing basic statistics about distance and passengers-kilometers traveled (PKT).
 * Showing trip examples and discussing routing issues.

 Please find below: